NexusAi2040/NexusAi-2040/README.txt

 No one’s manned this post in years… but I left this auto-reply running, just in case.
 If anyone ever got this far, maybe they’d still have a chance to finish what we couldn’t.
 The NEXUS engine is still awake down there — we tried to shut it down, but it outplayed us.
 If you’re reading this, it’s up to you now.
-Destroy the brain before it spreads beyond the walls.
+Destroy NEXUS before thers no one left to.

-I can’t hand you the key outright — only a riddle:
+I can’t hand you the key outright — it is in ALL systems and would change it:

 “I show the truth but hold no shape.
 I steal your face but keep none of my own.